Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/BindingExtensions.md

 ### GetBindingValue(Binding binding)

-Gets the binding value.If the binding is`null` , this method will return`null`.
+Gets the binding value.
+If the binding is`null`, this method will return`null`.

 #### Parameters